oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 SD-JWT permutations, both with and without various constituent parts.

-An SD-JWT without Disclosures and without a KB-JWT:
+An SD-JWT without Disclosures:
 ```
 <Issuer-signed JWT>~
 ```

-An SD-JWT with Disclosures and without a KB-JWT:
+An SD-JWT with Disclosures:
 ```
 <Issuer-signed JWT>~<Disclosure 1>~<Disclosure N>~
 ```